Inclusive Futures Design Lab

 Rationale

 Inclusive visual communication design strategies forged the heart of the visual identity for the IF Design Lab in order to achieve its strategic concept.
-This was considered in typeface choices, colour palettes and contrast, alongside visual effects—down to the little things such as GIF file speeds.
+This was considered in typeface choices, colour palettes and contrast, alongside visual effects.
 The brandmark itself was designed to perfectly interlock, creating an “IF”, while also symbolising the co-design methods reflective of the Lab’s environment.
 The icon also reflects its collaborative environment where professionals, students and participants work hand-in-hand to produce effective outcomes.
 The colour palette was carefully curated to balance a fun, captivating design identity with visibility, while also providing a flexible brand for the varying stakeholders.